elk-audio/elk-docs/docs/html/_sources/documents/sushi_internal_plugins.md.txt

     + For each of the max possible CV voices:
       + "pitch_1"..."pitch_4": Pitch in semitones.
 Default: 0.0.
       + "velocity_1"..."velocity_4": Note On velocity.
 Default: 0.5.

+### LFO (Low Frequency Oscillator)

+Simple control, generating a sine-wave LFO signal as an output parameter.
+The out parameter can in Sushi's json configuration script be set to be output as CV - see documentation, and example configuration file on your board.

+  * **uid** : "sushi.testing.lfo"
+  * **Parameters** :
+    + "freq": LFO frequency in Hertz.
+Default 0.1.
+(Normalized from [0.001, 10], Default: 1.0).
+    + "out" (output only) : Generated LFO output.
+Default: 0.5.